jamiemmt/jamiemmt.github.io/teaching/s18-6550/_posts/2018-01-27-arborescences.markdown

        <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/marked/0.2.9/marked.min.js"></script>

 </head>

----
-title: Moving From Undirected to Directed Graphs, MSTs to Arborescences
-layout: post
----

 This post describes the generalization of computing minimum spanning trees on undirected graphs to the setting of directed graphs.
 In this